oceanbase/flink-connector-oceanbase/docs/sink/flink-connector-oceanbase-directload.md

 This Flink Connector based on the direct-load feature of OceanBase.
 It can write data to OceanBase through direct-load in Flink.

-For OceanBase's direct-load feature, see the [obkv-table-client-java](https://github.com/oceanbase/obkv-table-client-java) project.
+For OceanBase's direct-load feature, see the [direct-load document](https://en.oceanbase.com/docs/common-oceanbase-database-10000000001375568).

 ## Getting Started